A Certain Smile: Background

 Sagan's novella reflects its author and the time when it was written.
 It is "studiedly young" and makes its appeal to a young readership under the thrall of the contemporary climate of existentialism (to which reference is made in the course of the story) and its moral ambivalence.
-Another study notes that the novel's appearance was followed by the even greater challenge to conventional morality in the film Et Dieu Crea La Femme, embodied in its star Brigitte Bardot.
+Another study notes that the novel's appearance was followed by the even greater challenge to conventional morality in the film Et Dieu créa la femme, embodied in its star Brigitte Bardot.
 The book's amoral stance is that of the well-off middle class to which its author belonged, as conveyed through her deceptively simple narrative style.
-Thus it appeared in French intellectual terms, while the review in Time stated less sympathetically that "Sagan's prose is as disciplined as her characters are not… her novel is a petition in spiritual and emotional bankruptcy."
+Thus it appeared in French intellectual terms, while the review in Time stated less sympathetically that "Sagan's prose is as disciplined as her characters are not... her novel is a petition in spiritual and emotional bankruptcy."

 Interpretations

-The novel's style was satirised by Jean Kerr in Harper's Bazaar in a 1956 parody titled "Toujours Tristesse".
+The novel's style was satirised by Jean Kerr in Harper's Bazaar in a 1956 parody titled "Toujours Tristesse."
 The short piece takes its beginning "After reading A Certain Smile by Françoise Sagan" and makes fun of the book's mood of melancholy boredom and amorality.
-The parody also later appeared in Ms Kerr's collection of essays, Please Don't Eat the Daisies.
+The parody also later appeared in Kerr's 1957 collection of essays, Please Don't Eat the Daisies.

 In 1958 there was a US film adaptation of Sagan's novel but it was only allowed to be made after substantial changes to the story.
-Sagan disapproved of it publicly and even its director Jean Negulesco has admitted that there is "not much of Sagan" in the film.
+Sagan disapproved of it publicly, and even its director Jean Negulesco has admitted that there is "not much of Sagan" in the film.